Therapeutic Impacts of Virtual Worlds: Using New Media Positively

 Where do virtual worlds fit in?

-Seems media producers are finally getting on track to bring significance and meaning to the platform embedding real life cues via adventures… whether it’s financial literacy in Minyanville, eco-literacy in Green.com, collaborative storylines within Dizzywood (visual at left of freeing cute critters in the Elder Vein mine) or Elf Island’s hospital alliance that seems perfect for bed ridden lil’ beasties needing a smile.
+Seems media producers are finally getting on track to bring significance and meaning to the platform embedding real life cues via adventures… whether it’s financial literacy, eco-literacy, collaborative storytelling (visual at left of freeing cute critters in the Elder Vein mine of now defunct Dizzywood) or testing hospital alliances which seem perfect for bed ridden lil’ beasties needing a smile…virtual reality has a lot to offer in health care.

 RWJF’s Health Games Research recently awarded $2 million in grants to examine the health benefits of video games or ways they can be designed motivate healthy behaviors and promote physical activity…so clearly “Gaming for Good” takes on many faces beyond Elf Island’s virtual use in hospitals…